amritofficial88/Adaptive-Email-Threat-Scoring-Automated-Triage-System-P-Guard-/README.md

 ---

-## 🤝 Contributing

-Pull requests are welcome!

-If you'd like to contribute:
-- Fork the repo
-- Create a feature branch
-- Submit a clean pull request
-- Please follow the modular structure and secure coding practices outlined in `docs/instructions.md`

 ---

-## 🧠 Credits
+## Credits

-Created by a security automation enthusiast building a SOC analyst portfolio.
+Created by Amritangshu for building a SOC analyst portfolio.

 ---

-## 📄 License
+## License

 MIT License (feel free to use/extend responsibly)